esrdapp/hpb-token-bridge/README.md

 Either purchase some, request some from the community, use a faucet. etc. For the purposes of the demo, 1 HPB and 1 BNB is more than enough.

-Once you have the HPB and BNB in both wallets, you're ready to deploy the smart contracts.
+Once you have the HPB and BNB in both wallets, you can add your wallet private key into the following files:

+scripts/hpb-bsc-bridge.js (Line 9)
+scripts/bsc-hpb-bridge.js (Line 9)
+scripts/hpb-bsc-transfer.js (Line 3)
+scripts/bsc-hpb-transfer.js (Line 3)

+The scripts are used to interact with them once deployed.

+We're now ready to deploy the smart contracts to both chains.

+If you are currently in the truffle develope console ( truffle(develop> ) then exit out of it by using the command ".exit" (notice the dot at the front!)

+First we'll deploy the HPB smart contracts...

+type the following:

+truffle migrate --network hpb